St. Thomas still views Division I move as best long-term strategy

 “There are a lot of things in motion at St. Thomas, but that’s one of the things that gives me energy.
 And I think it gives our coaches and our staff energy.
 Even if there’s some uncertainty, it feels like there’s momentum in moving forward.”

-According to Esten, the coronavirus has not yet created any barriers to St. Thomas’s ambitions.
-He said the school “is not without our challenges from a financial standpoint,” noting the shutdown of sports and the stalled economy have affected budgets for all college athletic programs.
+According to Esten, the coronavirus has not yet created any barriers to the school’s ambitions.
+He said St. Thomas “is not without our challenges from a financial standpoint,” noting the shutdown of sports and the stalled economy have affected budgets for all college athletic programs.

 One thing that won’t change, Esten said, is St. Thomas’s commitment to joining Division I.